How to Get to Moraine Lake & Lake Louise – HIKE | BIKE | SHUTTLE

 More info from Parks Canada

-6 Ways to get to Moraine Lake
+Now, the reason for this post – how to get to Moraine Lake

 How to get to Moraine Lake in Banff National Park

-1. Public Transit to Moraine Lake
+1. Parks Canada Shuttle to Moraine Lake

 • If you have a car